superlistapp/super_native_extensions/super_clipboard/README.md

     }
 ```

-For more formats supported out of box look at the [Formats](https://github.com/superlistapp/super_native_extensions/blob/main/super_clipboard/lib/src/standard_formats.dart) class.
+For more formats supported out of the box look at the [Formats](https://github.com/superlistapp/super_native_extensions/blob/main/super_clipboard/lib/src/standard_formats.dart) class.

 Note that on Windows clipboard images are usually stored in DIB or DIBv5 format, while on macOS TIFF is commonly used. `super_clipboard` will transparently expose these images as PNG.

-You can query whether the PNG image in clipboard has been synthesized through `reader.isSynthesized(Formats.png)`.
+You can query whether the PNG image in the clipboard has been synthesized through `reader.isSynthesized(Formats.png)`.

 ### Writing to clipboard